Our customers have been hired by:

 Below, I'll show you how to use your resume education section to prove you're perfect for the job.

 Start by listing:

 Then fill it in with details that fit the job description like a pair of custom Finding Nemo scrubs.

 James Mitchell High School, Coventry, RI

-That resume example is almost literally on life support.
+That resume for caregiver jobs example is almost literally on life support.
 So you graduated from high school, but your education section could do so much more.

 In the next of our caregiver resume samples, we'll see what happens when we add details.